-As before, a smooth star-shaped curve with non-vanishing centroaffine curvature can be 2nd order approximated at every point by its osculating Kepler conic; this osculating conic may hyper-osculate, that is, approximate the curve to higher order.
+As before, a smooth star-shaped curve with nonvanishing centroaffine curvature can be second-order approximated at every point by its osculating Kepler conic; this osculating conic may hyperosculate, that is, approximate the curve to higher order.

-An analog of the Tait-Kneser theorem holds:
+We have the following analogue of the Tait-Kneser theorem.

-Theorem 3.1.
-Consider a star shaped curve, free from hyper-osculating Kepler conics.
-Then its osculating Kepler conics are pairwise nested.
+THEOREM 11.
+Consider a star-shaped curve, free from hyperosculating Kepler conics.
+Then its osculating Kepler conics are nested.
 See Figure 6.